rcompos/kubespray-and-pray/README.md

 ## Control Node ##

-Prepare __control node__ where management tools are installed.
+Prepare __control node__ by installing requirements.
 A laptop or desktop computer will be sufficient.
 A jump host is fine too.

 1. __Install Packages__